 Brain Abscess Caregiver Tips

-In severe cases, brain abscesses can result in profound symptoms and personality changes that may prevent the sufferer from functioning effectively in his or her daily life.
-An abscess might occur, too, in conjunction with a brain injury or surgery that introduce their own demands and responsibilities on the part of caregivers.
+In severe cases, brain abscesses can result in profound symptoms and personality changes that may prevent the sufferer from functioning effectively in their daily lives.
+An abscess may also occur in conjunction with a brain injury or surgery that introduces their own demands and responsibilities on caregivers.

 If you are a caregiver for a loved one with a brain abscess, keep these tips in mind: